top of page

 Geeveston Tasmania

-Heritage Park, located in the centre of Geeveston, is a welcoming community space perfect for a relaxed barbecue or picnic.
-The park features excellent playground equipment for children, a popular skate park for older kids and teens, and a dedicated bike track that’s ideal for little riders.
-Shaded by mature trees and set beside the peaceful Kermandie River, it’s a lovely spot for families to unwind, enjoy the outdoors, and soak up the friendly atmosphere of this Huon Valley town.
+Located in the centre of town beside the Kermandie River, Heritage Park is a welcoming community space perfect for a relaxed stop.
+The park features picnic and barbecue facilities, excellent playground equipment, a popular skate park, and a dedicated bike track for younger riders.
+Shaded by mature trees and set alongside the river, it’s a lovely place for families to unwind, enjoy lunch, or simply relax and watch the water flow past.

 Tahune Adventures ~ Tasmania.